rails/rails/guides/source/testing.md

 ### Functional Testing

-Functional testing for mailers involves more than just checking that the email body, recipients and so forth are correct.
+Functional testing for mailers involves more than just checking that the email body, recipients, and so forth are correct.
 In functional mail tests you call the mail deliver methods and check that the appropriate emails have been appended to the delivery list.
 It is fairly safe to assume that the deliver methods themselves do their job.
 You are probably more interested in whether your own business logic is sending emails when you expect them to go out.
 For example, you can check that the invite friend operation is sending an email appropriately:

 ```ruby
 require 'test_helper'